ampbox/Chakra-BMS/README.md

 # Chakra-BMS
-This is open source BMS for EVs and Energy storage
+This is open source BMS for EVs and Energy storage Applications.